-There are many types of listening devices available including hard wired, radio frequency, acoustic audio and optical bugs.
+There are many types of listening devices and bugs available including hard wired, radio frequency, acoustic audio and optical bugs.
 Here we examine some of the most frequently used listening devices in the corporate espionage arena.

-Perhaps the prolific listening device today, GSM bugs operate in exactly the same way as a mobile phone and a perpetrator can in effect, dial in and listen to a conversation from anywhere in the world!
+Perhaps the prolific listening device today, GSM bugs operate in exactly the same way as a mobile phone and a perpetrator can in effect, dial in and silently listen to a conversation from anywhere in the world!

-A GSM bug can be a small black box that can be discreetly hidden in a room or it can be a purpose built device such as a mains adaptor, a power strip adaptor, a PC mouse or a phone charger for example.
+A GSM bug can be a small black box that can be discreetly hidden in a room or it can be a purpose-built device such as a mains adaptor, a power strip adaptor, a PC mouse or a phone charger for example.
 These are everyday objects that one would expect to find in an office, for example, but which could harbour a dangerous secret!

-GSM bugs are readily available to buy online and from some high street shops and prices start from under £10.
+High quality GSM bugs are readily available to buy online and from some high street shops and prices start from under £10.

 Mobile Phones as Bugs